Astronauts share intimate stories of life among the stars in touching new documentary

 Millions of Americans stared in horror on Sept.
-11, 2001, as their televisions flashed with images of two hijacked airplanes crashing into New York's Twin Towers.
+11, 2001, as their TVs flashed with images of hijacked airplanes crashing into New York's Twin Towers.
 Former NASA astronaut Frank Culbertson watched from the International Space Station.

 He recounts the despair he felt in orbit while looking down on Earth.
 The ISS's cameras deftly located a seemingly peaceful, cloudless sky above North America and caught sight of the thick shrouds of smoke ascending from lower Manhattan.
 His distance from the planet made him conscious of his safety from the chaos, a safety that almost felt unfair to him.
 Later, Culbertson learned one of the American pilots on the attack's painfully long list of victims was his friend.